abyss/go-awsp/README.md

 Easily switch between AWS Profiles with an interactive selector.

-Rewrite [awsp by johnnyopao](https://github.com/johnnyopao/awsp) in golang with minor improvements.
+Rewrite of [awsp by johnnyopao](https://github.com/johnnyopao/awsp) in golang with minor improvements.

 ## How it works